 The beauty of 0 percent APR business credit cards is that they allow business owners to charge and maintain a balance without interest being applied to the debt.
-All you have to do is send at least the minimum requested payment by the due date.
-It’s no surprise, then, that these products are very attractive to business owners who want to borrow for necessary expenses without having to worry about financing fees increasing the cost.
+All you have to do is send at least the minimum payment required by the due date.
+It’s no surprise, then, that these products are attractive to business owners who want to borrow for necessary expenses without having to worry about financing fees increasing the cost.

-1. Develop a payoff plan
+Develop a payoff plan

 Time frame Monthly payments Total interest paid

-12 months $733 $801
+12 months $737 $847

-6 months $1,404 $425
+6 months $1,408 $449

-3 months $2,747 $241
+3 months $2,751 $254

-Avoid using the credit card as you are paying the balance off.
-You won’t get the 0 percent APR on any new purchases, so the regular APR will be applied to anything you buy.
 Do pick up the phone, though, and ask the card issuer to lower the new rate.
-Negotiate!
-The worst that can happen is they deny your request.
-The best is you pay less in fees.
+The worst that can happen is it denies your request; the best is you pay less in fees.

-2. Transfer the balance to a new 0% APR card
+Transfer the balance to a new 0% APR card

 The other option is to use a business credit card balance transfer.
-This method can buy you more time, though there is an upfront fee–generally 3 percent to 5 percent of the transferred amount.
+This method can buy you more time, though there is an upfront fee — generally 3 percent to 5 percent of the transferred amount.
 You also have to approach this realistically and strategically.
 Most issuers require applicants to have credit scores that are at least 670, too.

-Wells Fargo Business Platinum Credit Card
+PNC Visa Business Credit Card

 Example: